 You’ve done what few people do and have created an actual product for your online business.

 You’ve created a sales page and sent it around, but no one buys.

 There’s something missing.
 Then, it hits you.

 That’s easy enough.
 You just turn to Google, right?

-You could learn copywriting in a week just from these guides.
-If you took these courses and ever ended up needing more, it’s highly likely that Copyblogger would be your first stop.
+From these resources, you could learn the fundamentals of copywriting in a short period, and if you want to learn more, it’s highly likely that Copyblogger would be your first stop.